IgniteUI/igniteui-docfx/en/components/date_range_picker.md

 #### Dropdown mode

 The [`IgxDateRangePickerComponent`]({environment:angularApiUrl}/classes/igxdaterangepickercomponent.html) component has two modes - dialog (default) and dropdown.
-To switch to the optional dropdown mode, see the snippet below:
+To switch to dropdown mode, do the following:

 ```html
 <igx-date-range [mode]="'dropdown'"></igx-date-range>